By Julia Szabo

 Fungus that you cannot see might also be present, so use your nose as well as your eyes: A musty odor indicates the presence of mold and/or mildew.

-“When in doubt, get a professional’s assessment of the home, especially if there is a water intrusion concern,” cautions LaPierre, whose company trains all over the country and is a trusted resource throughout Suffolk County and Palm Beach.
+“When in doubt, get a professional’s assessment of the home, especially if there is a water intrusion concern,” cautions LaPierre, whose company trains all over the country and is a trusted resource throughout Boston, New York City, Suffolk County and Palm Beach.

 Never use cardboard boxes for storage; they are breeding grounds for mold—fungi feast on the cellulose in paper.